 - Small tripod for longer trips when I will mostly be photographing street, daily life, and culture; but I know there will be opportunities for landscapes or cityscapes.

 - Large tripod on trips that are focused on making photos of landscapes, cityscapes, long exposure, and creative photos.
 On these trips I know I'll have time to contemplate a scene or probably have to wait around for clouds and light to cooperate.

 The only reason not to travel with a tripod is that you don't want to bother with it.
 Folks are traveling with drones which have far more limited and specific capabilities; so yes, a tripod or camera support of some kind is a good investment and well worth the trouble to pack and to travel with.

 What to Look for When You're Buying a Tripod

 The main reason I travel with the tripods I do is because they offer the best expanded height (max height) with the most compact folded height (folded length).
 Benro is a popular brand among travel photographers, but after comparing all of the options, Sirui gear gave me the best of all worlds.
 I wanted a tripod tall enough that I wouldn't have to duck down to look through my camera viewfinder, and a tripod that would fold down as small as possible.
+There's also a newish company on my radar called 3 Legged Thing that meets all of these needs at a pretty reasonable price point.
 If you're always working in a studio where the size and weight of the camera support doesn't matter then just get a camera stand and you'll be very happy you did.

 Traveling with a large heavy tripod could cost you extra in baggage fees and you'll have to find a way to strap it on to your bags or carry it separately.
 I often travel with a small tripod so I can hide it in my luggage and not be identified as a photographer.
 Sometimes that also means that I can enter a location with my camera gear that I wouldn't be granted access to if they knew I was a photographer.